What is a Fixed Asset?

 Now, let’s understand the difference between fixed assets and current assets.

-The noncurrent assets owned by a company for the purpose of utilising it continuously for income are termed as fixed assets.
-On the other hand, the items that can be sold within a span of twelve months are known as current assets.
+The noncurrent assets owned by a company to utilise continuously for income are termed as fixed assets.
+On the other hand, the items that can be sold within twelve months are known as current assets.

 Transforming a fixed asset into real cash is difficult.
 Whereas current holdings can be effortlessly converted into real cash.